arrecio/pySimRadio/README.md

 Download the model for the language you want to use and decompress its contents into the main folder, then rename it to "model" witch is the default location.
 You can set a custom location modifying the "VoskModelPath" value in config.json.

-# Other ettings
+# Other settings

-## "Radio" button
+## Free "Radio" button

-Edit config.json file and sets the RadioButton to one of these valid values: https://www.autohotkey.com/docs/v2/KeyList.htm
+Edit config.json file and sets the FreeRadioButton to one of these valid values: https://www.autohotkey.com/docs/v2/KeyList.htm

 For Wheels/gamepad buttons only the first 32 coded buttons are available, from "Joy1" to "Joy32" for controller 1, "2Joy1" to "2Joy32" for controller 2 and so on till "16Joy1" to "16Joy32" (16 is the max number of controllers available for reading).
 If you want to use higher idexed buttons you will have to remap them using the application suplied by the manufacturer or any other, or even maping to the keyboard and using the maped key, to do it just use an application like Antimicrox (https://github.com/AntiMicroX/antimicrox).